25 Things Every Financial Advisor Should Know About ETFs

 24. Sometimes, ETFs Aren’t The Best Option

 Don’t get us wrong; the team at ETFdb includes some of the biggest ETF fans in the world.
-The tremendous growth of the industry in the last few years is a testament to the advantages inherent in the exchange-traded structure, ranging from lower costs to excellent transparency to intraday liquidity and improved tax efficiencies.
+The tremendous growth of the industry in the late 2000s and the early 2010s is a testament to the advantages inherent in the exchange-traded structure, ranging from lower costs to excellent transparency to intraday liquidity and improved tax efficiencies.
 In many cases, the exchange-traded structure is simply a better mousetrap; it represents the optimal vehicle for accessing a wide variety of asset classes.
 But there are some cases where it might make sense to employ another strategy: ETFs are not always the most appropriate tool in the toolbox.

 Though ETFs are generally cheaper than their mutual fund counterparts, that isn’t always the case; some Vanguard mutual funds, for example, offer a total cost proposition–including management fees, transaction fees, and bid-ask spread considerations–that ETFs can’t top.